cis547/cis547.github.io/_labs/lab03.markdown

 mutations you might want to perform.

-The fuzzer will start by reading input files from the input directory specified on the commandline to initially populate the `SeedInputs` vector.
+The fuzzer will start by reading input files from the input directory specified on the command line to initially populate the `SeedInputs` vector.
 After that, it will need to select a particular input from the `SeedInputs` vector and a mutation function that will be used to mutate it.
 For this, you will need to implement your logic for